lunduniversity/introprog/web/encoding/char-encoding-windows.md

 First it is good to install the new Windows Terminal, which is better att handling Utf-8 encoding:
 * https://learn.microsoft.com/en-us/windows/terminal/install

-If you still have problems then you need to fiddle with some windows setting as describet below.
+If you still have problems then you need to fiddle with some windows setting as described below.

 ### Solution 1